Best minds, biggest market: PM Modi's full speech at Bengaluru Tech Summit 2020

 I have attended some of them too.
 Our young minds come together and think of ways to solve key challenges our country and planet faces.
 Similar hackathons have been help in collaboration with Singapore and ASEAN nations.
 The Government of India is providing support to our vibrant start-up community, whose skill and success are now world famous.

 Friends, We have often heard that: प्रतिकूल परिस्थितियाँ प्रतिभा बाहर लाने का प्रभाव रखती है.
 Challenges bring out the best in people.
-Perhaps it is relevant for many of India's techies .
+Perhaps it is relevant for many of India's techies.
 When there is a demanding customer or there are pressing deadlines, you would have seen that, some talents which even you did not know about, start coming out.
 Global lockdowns, travel restrictions have constrained people inside their homes, away from their places of work.
 At such a time, the resilience of our tech sector was seen.
 Our tech sector came into action and used tech solutions to keep work going on, from home and from anywhere.
 The tech industry recognised a great innovation opportunity in bringing people together.

 The Covid-19 pandemic was a bend in the path not the end - ये तो रास्ते का एक Bend था, End नहीं!
 The amount of tech adoption that would not have happened in a decade, happened in just a few months.
 Work from anywhere has become the norm and is going to stay.
 We will see a high amount of tech adoption in the fields of education, health, shopping and more.